nadethoughts/Aetheria/World/Events/The War of Fractured Dawn.md

 ## The Sundering of Light

-In the twilight of the Second Age, the world of [[Aetheria]] flourished under the guidance of the [[La Pelu]]—divine champions of [[Raythelion]], the Dawnfather.
+In the twilight of the Second Age, the world of [[Aetheria]] flourished under the guidance of the [[La Pelu (Sun Swords)]]—divine champions of [[Raythelion]], the Dawnfather.
 These radiant beings were not merely warriors, but stewards of harmony.
 They upheld peace, nurtured growth, and served as living conduits of divine will.

 But peace is fragile.